NuggMD

 Are Pure Edibles Vegan?

 ‘Pure edibles’ is a term used to identify products with minimal ingredients, such as single-origin cannabis-infused coconut oil or a simple tincture.
-Many products designated as pure are inherently vegan, but that isn’t always the case, as some may use honey or dairy-containing flavorings.
+Many products labeled as pure are inherently vegan, but that isn’t always the case, as some may contain honey or dairy flavorings.

 The information in this article and any included images or charts are for educational purposes only.
 This information is neither a substitute for, nor does it replace, professional legal advice or medical advice, diagnosis, or treatment.
 If you have any concerns or questions about laws, regulations, or your health, you should always consult with an attorney, physician or other licensed professional.